Frequently asked questions

 Will I be notified if my story doesn’t move on to the next round of review?

-No. All results will be announced at one time approximately 2-3 months after challenge start time.
+No. All results will be announced at one time within 3 months after challenge start time.

 Can I contest my score or ask for a reevaluation?